Battle of Long Tan: First contact with Vietcong

-At 16:08, shortly after resuming the advance, 11 Platoon's left flank was engaged by machine-gun fire from a previously undetected VC force, killing and wounding several men from 6 Section.
+At 16:08, shortly after resuming the advance, 11 Platoon's left flank was engaged by machine-gun fire from a previously undetected VC force, killing and wounding several members of 6 Section.
 They went to ground and adopted firing positions, only to be engaged by a second machine-gun firing tracer.
 The firing lasted two to three minutes then stopped, and Sharp then ordered 5 Section to sweep across the front of the platoon from the right.
 Yet just as they began to move, they came under heavy small-arms and RPG fire from their front and both flanks.
 Pinned down by the weight of fire, and under threat of being overrun, the isolated platoon was forced to fight for their lives.
 Over the next 10 to 15 minutes the VC engaged 11 Platoon with heavy fire, putting their left flank out of action.
 At that moment a heavy monsoon rain began which reduced visibility to just 50 m and turned the ground to mud.
 Assessing the VC to be in greater strength than previously thought and believing they were preparing to assault his position, Sharp called for artillery fire as he moved to bring his exposed section back into line and then gradually withdraw his platoon into all-round defence.
 He subsequently reported being under fire from a force estimated to be platoon-sized.
 The Australians had started the contact thinking they were numerically superior and would attack the VC, yet far from clashing with a small force which would try to withdraw before being decisively engaged, 11 Platoon had run into the forward troops of a main force regiment.
 Beginning as an encounter battle, heavy fighting ensued as the advancing battalions of the 275th Regiment and D445 Battalion clashed with D Company, 6 RAR and attempted to encircle and destroy them.